verdaux/BookNotes/A fine balance - chapter 2.md

 - [ ] Visage - a human face
 - [ ] Odious - unequivocally detest.
 - [ ] Mountebank - one who attracts customers with tricks or jokes.
 A flamboyant deceiver.
+- [ ] Beleaguered - Encircle as a military tactic.
+Annoy persistently.